melling/kaggle/notes/feature_engineering.md

 ## IV.
 [Feature Selection](https://www.kaggle.com/matleonard/feature-selection)

+Perform feature selection on the train set only, then use the results there to remove features from the validation and test sets.

 ### Univariate Feature Selection

-The simplest fastest moethods are based on univariate statistical tests.
+The simplest fastest methods are based on univariate statistical tests.

 For each feature, measure how strongly the target depends on the feature using a statistical test like Chi-Squared or ANOVA.